 Maike Singelmann is a graduate of the Victoria Stilwell Academy for Dog Training and Behavior.
-In this comprehensive program she had the opportunity to learn from industry experts in dog training, canine behavior, development and cognition, body language and communication, as well as learning theory for both dogs and humans.
+In this comprehensive program she had the opportunity to learn from industry experts.
+Her training includeddog training, canine behavior, development and cognition, body language and communication, and learning theory.

-Maike also holds a Master’s degree in Education and has been a dog walker and pet sitter for over a decade.
+Maike also holds a Master’s degree in Education.
+She has been a dog walker and pet sitter for over a decade.
 She has worked with problem dogs in the home and has trained both dogs and horses for years.

 As secretary and active member of the North American Teckel Club (NATC) Maike breeds and shows DTK registered miniature longhair dachshunds.

-Her own dogs have gone through training in a variety of disciplines including K9 nose works, BHP, tracking, fly ball, obedience, barn hunt/Earth dog and therapeutic work in senior living facilities.
+Her own dogs have gone through training in a variety of disciplines.
+They have done K9 nose works, BHP, tracking, fly ball, obedience, barn hunt/Earth dog.
+They have also done therapeutic work in senior living facilities.
 These endeavors keep Maike continuously exploring and growing as a person and trainer.

 Maike’s training philosophy

-“The animal behavior aspect of dog training is most interesting to me because I believe that taking the time to read and understand the world from your dog’s point of view is the key to effective communication and training, and can ultimately bring people closer to living in true harmony with their canine companions.”
+“The animal behavior aspect of dog training is most interesting to me.
+I believe that taking the time to read and understand the world from your dog’s point of view is the key to effective communication and training.
+This can ultimately bring people closer to living in true harmony with their canine companions.”

 Maike does private 1:1 home home lessons for Pepper’s Paws.
 She is also an Assistant Instructor in Pepper’s Paws group dog training classes, and also leads weekly group walks for our clients.